numfocus/gsod/2019/Blosc_ideas_list.md

   * https://github.com/Blosc/c-blosc2
   * https://github.com/Blosc/Caterva

+__Fundamental building blocks for Blosc:__

+Blosc is more a denomination for the compression technology used, and it serves as an umbrella for different implementations and applications of the technology.
+The libraries that act as the fundamental building blocks of the ecosystem are:

-__Description:__ [C-Blosc](https://github.com/Blosc/c-blosc) is a specialized meta-compressor for binary data (data that usually represents numbers using a fixed amount of bytes).
+* [C-Blosc](https://github.com/Blosc/c-blosc) is a specialized meta-compressor for binary data (data that usually represents numbers using a fixed amount of bytes).
 C-Blosc is designed to bring data to CPU computing units as fast as possible.
 The Blosc library optimizes compression speed to improve performance for computations on compressed data sets.

-[C-Blosc2](https://github.com/Blosc/c-blosc2) is the next generation of the library.
+* [C-Blosc2](https://github.com/Blosc/c-blosc2) is the next generation of the library.
 In addition to improved performance, it also offers efficient support for persistency and multiple architectures (Intel and ARM).
 The Blosc2 libraries offer major benefits to big data projects interested in leveraging compression in their pipelines.
 However, the current documentation, although [pretty formatted](https://blosc-doc.readthedocs.io), is fairly terse and only meant for low-level C developers.

-[Caterva](https://github.com/Blosc/Caterva) is a C library on top of C-Blosc2 that implements a simple multidimensional container for compressed binary data.
+* [Caterva](https://github.com/Blosc/Caterva) is a C library on top of C-Blosc2 that implements a simple multidimensional container for compressed binary data.
 It adds the capability to filter, manipulate, and transform data in these containers, either in-memory or on-disk.
 This is a young project, so documentation here is still extremely basic.

 ## The state of Blosc documentation